 Your choice of primary or secondary research will often depend on the availability of relevant data for your market research project and budget.

 Your choice of method is often determined by how well you understand the nature of what you are studying.
 If you do not have a good understanding, then qualitative research provides the flexibility to change your questions as you learn and adapt to a specific situation.
-If you have a clearer understanding about what you are studying, then the more structured and codified quantitative research approach makes data capture more efficient.
-If you need both approaches, you may need to conduct you research in multiple stages using a mixed methodology approaches to combine the benefits of both approaches.
+If you have a clearer understanding of what you are studying, then the more structured and codified quantitative research approach makes data capture more efficient.
+If you need both approaches, you may need to conduct your research in multiple stages using a mixed methodology approach to combine the benefits of both approaches.

 The choice between qualitative and quantitative may also reflect the decision-making culture of your organisation.
 Some decision-makers only see quantitative research as providing the right proof for making decisions, while others see the more personal nature of qualitative research as giving the truth.

 What are the steps in the market research process?

 Professional market research follows an eleven-step process.
 You may find some descriptions with fewer steps.
 However, these descriptions combine steps or miss them entirely.
 In this section, I’ll step through the process.
 Shown below are the 11 steps of the market research process that we use.
 When writing a market research brief, similar steps are used.

 The 11 Steps of the Market Research Process